HelgeCPH/2020_ase_vcs_vs_issues/GSE_Branching_vs_Quality.md

 So clone these to your machines.

+Of course, we can include any other system that you would like to study too!
+For simplicity, we need that they have a JIRA (or similar) issue tracker online.

 ### Something that corresponds to binaries in Shihab et al.

 Let's use tagged versions for each of the systems as corresponding to binaries.